Ethan7144/Daily_Coding/README.md

 # Daily_Coding
 This is just my collection of leetcode questions I've done.

-I attempt to do this daily for at least 1 hour to keep up with my coding habits.
-Will eventually add projects onto here to add them into here as well to just keep in practice with coding.
+I usually try to do at least one question a day, but I've been pretty inconsistent.
+Restarted now, and will just try to do at least 1 - 2 a day.